17 Dec Digging Deeper: Your Complete Overview of Hemp

 Major news media outlets often publish articles about major breakthroughs in CBD research, sometimes linking out to the research to make it easy to follow up and read for yourself.
 It is important to remember that there is a lot of misinformation out there regarding cannabinoids like CBD, leading to the controversy we see today as legalization spreads state by state across the U.S. Always be sure to get your information about CBD from a source you can trust.

-You can also browse the thousands of reputable studies regarding CBD published online.
+You can also browse thousands of reputable studies regarding CBD published online.
 There are over 1,700 medical papers covering cannabidiol published on the government’s website for the U.S. National Library of Medicine.
-Called PubMed, this resource collects all medical research data into a searchable database and is the first place to check for reliable information about studies into CBD’s potential.
+Called PubMed, this resource collects all medical research data into a searchable database and is the first place to check for reliable information about studies into CBD’s natural wellness potential.